jquery/learn.jquery.com/page/jquery-ui/widget-factory/how-to-use-the-widget-factory.md

 ---
-title: How to use the widget factory
+title: How To Use the Widget Factory
 level: Beginner
 ---